Hilm1/SECB3203_25261/Breast-Cancer-ML-Comparison/README.md

 Project Overview
 This project is part of the SECB3203 Programming for Bioinformatics 2 course .
 It explores the use of machine learning to classify breast cancer masses as Malignant or Benign using the Wisconsin Diagnostic Dataset .

-The primary goal is to compare a baseline Logistic Regression model against a "tweaked" Support Vector Machine (SVM) model to determine how optimization affects diagnostic accuracy .
+The primary goal is to compare a baseline Logistic Regression model against a refined Support Vector Machine (SVM) model to determine how optimization affects diagnostic accuracy .

 Focus and Trends
 Topic: Prediction of cancer prognosis and classification .